 "My sleep quality was..."
 (Very poor to Very good)

-Refreshing sleep means waking up restored.
-You can sleep 8 hours and still wake exhausted if the sleep isn't restorative.
-This happens with sleep apnea, for example, or with very fragmented sleep.
+Refreshing sleep means waking restored.
+You can sleep eight hours and wake exhausted if the sleep isn't restorative, which happens with sleep apnea and with badly fragmented sleep.
+This item is worded positively, so agreeing with it lowers your score rather than raising it.

 "I had a problem with my sleep"

-A catch-all question.
-Do you perceive your sleep as problematic, whatever the specific issue?
+The catch-all.
+Do you perceive your sleep as a problem, whatever the specific issue?

 "I had difficulty falling asleep"